 Custodial Credit Risk - To control custody risk, State law and the District's adopted Investment Policy require collateral for all time and demand deposits held in the College's name.
 The custodian is required to provide original safekeeping receipts and reporting of positions and position descriptions including market value.
 Deposits must be collateralized to 102% (with 110% on mortgaged-backed securities), and transactions are required to be executed under a written agreement.
 The counter-party of each type of transaction is held contractually liable for monitoring and maintaining the required collateral margins on a daily basis.
-As of August 31, 2019, the Portfolio did not contain any repurchase agreements or certificates of deposit.
+As of August 31, 2020, the Portfolio did not contain any repurchase agreements or certificates of deposit.
 All bank demand deposits were fully insured and collateralized.
 All pledged bank collateral for demand deposits was held by an independent institution outside the bank's holding company.

-At August 31, 2019, and 2018, the carrying amount of the District's deposits was \$77,028,914 and \$73,177,477, respectively, and total bank balances equaled \$78,507,549 and \$77,562,364, respectively.
-Bank balances are covered by Federal depository insurance of up to \$250,000 per financial institution and \$78,257,549 and \$77,312,364 was covered by collateral pledged with securities held by the pledging financial institution's trust department or agent in the District's name for the years ended August 31, 2019 and 2018, respectively.
+At August 31, 2020, and 2019, the carrying amount of the District's cash on hand & deposits was \$75,630,770 and \$77,029,412, respectively, and total bank balances equaled \$77,550,970 and \$78,507,549, respectively.
+Bank balances are covered by Federal depository insurance of up to \$250,000 per financial institution and \$77,300,970 and \$78,257,549 was covered by collateral pledged with securities held by the pledging financial institution's trust department or agent in the District's name for the years ended August 31, 2020 and 2019, respectively.